gregorias/coop.nvim/How it works.md

    coroutine.

-This neat callback-to-coroutine wrapping keeps the non-blocking property, while coroutine syntax makes it all seem sequential.
+This neat callback-to-coroutine wrapping keeps the non-blocking property, while coroutine syntax makes it all look sequential syntactically.

 Luckily for us, conversion from callbacks to coroutines can be written as a generic function.
 I’ve provided a recipe for it in [my blog post](https://gregorias.github.io/posts/using-coroutines-in-neovim-lua/),